SypTitan/loefsys/README.md

 License: MIT

+## Documentation

+The documentation for this project is hosted on [GitHub Pages](https://loefbijter.github.io/loefsys/).
+It contains information about the project, how to contribute, and how to use the code.

 ## Getting started

-Read [the documentation on getting started](docs/getting-started.rst) for instructions on how to set up the development environment.
+Read [the documentation on getting started](https://loefbijter.github.io/loefsys/getting-started.html) for instructions on how to set up the development environment.